dansantinojones/The_Student_Cookbook/README.md

 ### Validator Testing
 HTML
-- No errors were returned when passing through the official W3C validator.
+- All 6 HTML documents were tested and no errors were returned when passing through the official W3C validator.

 ![W3C HTML Validator Results](assets/images/w3c_html.jpg)